Rien ne se perd,

 I think the city represents my more rational side and yet I love the seeming randomness of nature and the sense freedom it gives me.”

-Another theme she is currently working with is ‘water’.
-“My nature painting is more minimalist,” she says. ” Painting water is peaceful.
-For me it’s almost like meditation.
-I’m very loose when I do it and I’m very free.
+Another theme she is currently working with is water.
+“My nature painting is more minimalist,” she says.
+“Painting water is peaceful.
+It’s almost like meditation.
+I’m very loose when I do it, and I’m very free.
 I don’t think so much.
 I play more with the texture as compared to line.
 For me nature is color and texture and subtle revelation.
-I think the city represents my more rational side and yet I love the seeming randomness of nature and the sense freedom it gives me.”
+I think the city represents my more rational side, but I love the seeming randomness of nature and the sense of freedom it gives me.”

 Eclosion 30×15 Oil